ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    The KDC considers the following values.

-   - COUNT, as a 1-byte unsigned integer associated with the used encryption key.
+   - COUNT, as a 2-byte unsigned integer associated with the used encryption key.
 Its value is set to 0 when starting to perform a new group rekeying instance, and is incremented after each use of the encryption key.

-   - NEW_NUM, as the version number of the new group keying material to distribute in this rekeying instance, left-padded with zeroes to exactly NONCE_SIZE - 1.
+   - NEW_NUM, as the version number of the new group keying material to distribute in this rekeying instance, left-padded with zeroes to exactly NONCE_SIZE - 2 bytes.

    Then, the KDC computes a Partial IV as the byte string concatenation of COUNT and NEW_NUM, in this order.
 Finally, the AEAD nonce is computed as the XOR between the Base IV and the Partial IV.

+   In order to comply with the security requirements of AEAD encryption algorithms, the KDC MUST NOT use the same pair (AEAD encryption key, AEAD nonce).
+For example, this includes not using the same encryption key from the administrative keying material more than 2^16 times during the same rekeying instance.

 * The protected header of the COSE_Encrypt0 object MUST include the following parameters.